 If you want to stop websites from placing cookies on your computer, it is possible to make changes in the options of your web browser.
 You should note however, by doing this some functions of the Crest Nicholson websites may not work correctly.

-To help find the correct options we've linked to the online guides below for the most up to date and popular browsers available:
+online guides for the most up to date and popular browsers available:

 - Firefox 12

 - Safari (iPad, iPhone, iPod touch)